A NSW Government website

 NRAR’s quality policy states we will develop and maintain a quality management system in accordance with AS/NZSICO9001:2016.

 Our regulatory policy sets out the principles that determine how we employ regulatory measures to ensure water is used lawfully in NSW.

 Our compliance activity revenue management policy outlines how we manage revenue generated from NRAR compliance activities.

 The NSW Government released a new metering framework of rules for non-urban water meters in NSW on 1 December 2018.

-NRAR’s Prosecution guidelines explain and guide the approach we take in determining the appropriate response to a serious breach of water laws.
+NRAR’s Prosecution guidelines explain & guide the approach we take in determining the appropriate response to serious breaches of water